Tubular Breast Deformity Surgery in Orlando

 Tubular breasts, also known as constricted breasts, are a result of an abnormality or congenital condition in women.
 During puberty, those affected with this condition develop a deformity during the breast bud maturation.
 This results in the herniation of the nipple-areola area and can give the breasts a droopy appearance.
 It can cause enlarged areolas, wide spacing between the breasts and cause the breasts to sag.
-Dr. Spence can explain the benefits of tubular breast deformity surgery and review the options available to you.
+Our board-certified plastic surgeons in Orlando can explain the benefits of the surgery and review the options available to you.

 Should You Be Concerned About Tubular Breast Deformity?

 Tubular breast deformity is broken into categories from mild to severe.
 In some cases, women find it difficult to breastfeed.
 The most common complaint about this condition is the look of the breasts.
-Tubular breast deformity does not constitute a health risk but can have a severe impact on your emotional well-being.
-Fortunately, this is a condition that can be repaired with tubular breast deformity surgery.
+This type of deformity does not constitute a health risk but can have a severe impact on your emotional well-being.
+Fortunately, this is a condition that can be repaired with surgery.
 The procedure can be performed using implants or by using your own tissue.
-Call Hillcrest Plastic Surgery and schedule a consultation with Dr. Spence to discuss the best plan of action for you.
+Call Hillcrest Plastic Surgery and schedule a consultation with Dr. Spence & Dr. Ovalle to discuss the best plan of action for you.

 Can Tubular Breasts Be Corrected without Implants?

 Tubular breasts are often asymmetrical, which requires a combination of a breast lift and a breast augmentation to correct and create the desired shape and size.
 However, if you do not want to use implants to correct your breasts, another option is fat grafting.